What is CME?

 It is hoped that all the medical professional who interact with the CME INDIA website find it useful and participate in discussion by commenting through the comments box available at the end of each article.
 In order to maintain the sanity of the group, the comments section is moderated and only comments relevant to the article at hand are approved.
 This results in a cleaner and invigorating intellectual interaction that benefits both the current and future visitors of the website.

-We have now only begun to bring the best bits of CME INDIA WhatsApp groups to the CME INDIA website.
 On 19th August, 2021, CME INDIA celebrated its first year of launch – A Commitment to Illumination.
-Though there is a long road ahead of us, we are confident that the wealth of knowledge that we are sharing with our audience is going to add to their experience and help them grow in their profession.
-CME INDIA will eventually function as a treasure trove for established and upcoming medical practitioners.
+As of today, we still bring the best bits of CME INDIA WhatsApp groups to the CME INDIA website.
+We are confident that the wealth of knowledge that we are sharing with our audience is going to add to their experience and help them grow in their profession.
+CME INDIA will continue to function as a treasure trove for established and upcoming medical practitioners.